-on the liabilities side:

-o data on debt securities issued on the domestic market and purchased by non-residents are taken from the Central Securities Depositary, while data on the prevailing market prices are used from the Macedonian Stock Exchange.
-For debt securities issued abroad and bought by non-residents, data from the reporting system on external debt (ED), as well as monthly reports on traded securities on foreign market, provided by the residents authorized for participation in foreign capital markets, are used.
+on the assets side: for other sectors, a quarterly report on traded securities on foreign markets is used, provided by the residents authorized to participate in foreign capital markets, while for deposit-taking corporations, banks' reports on assets and liabilities balance (KNBIFO) - banks' monthly reports on their book-keeping stock are used. on the liabilities side: data on debt securities issued on the domestic market and purchased by non-residents are taken from the Central Securities Depositary, while data on the prevailing market prices are used from the Macedonian Stock Exchange.
+For debt securities issued abroad and bought by non-residents, data from the reporting system on external debt (ED), as well as quarterly reports on traded securities on foreign market, provided by the residents authorized for participation in foreign capital markets, are used.